 - California Financial Literacy Month (CAFLM) - April has been designated California Financial Literacy Month (CAFLM) to highlight the importance of financial literacy and economic empowerment and to encourage all Californians to increase their understanding of saving, investing and credit choices.
 As a statewide public awareness effort, CAFLM is an opportunity for businesses and organizations to highlight their current financial literacy efforts or become involved in this important effort to make financial literacy education a priority.
 Locate resources including financial education programs for all ages and tools to help you participate in California Financial Literacy Month.

-- FDIC Economic Inclusion Web site The FDIC launched a new website recently that highlights their economic inclusion initiatives in one place, including the Advisory Committee on Economic Inclusion, AEI initiatives and the Money Smart program.
-It also features the FDIC’s national survey of unbanked and underbanked households (the Census Bureau conducted the survey as a supplement to their Current Population Survey January 2009) with easy access to data at the national, state and MSA levels.
-I think we all will find it useful in our outreach initiatives this year.
+- FDIC Economic Inclusion - Highlights the FDIC’s economic inclusion initiatives in one place, including the Advisory Committee on Economic Inclusion, AEI initiatives and the Money Smart program.
+It also features the FDIC’s national survey of unbanked and underbanked households with easy access to data at the national, state and MSA levels.

 - Keep Your Home California - Foreclosure prevention funded by the Federal government.
 California’s programs, which are collectively called Keep Your Home California, were developed in collaboration with numerous community partners, foreclosure counselors, housing advocates and others directly involved in helping struggling homeowners.

-National Federation of Community Development Credit Unions (NFCDCU) helps community development credit unions (CDCUs) provide affordable loans, secure savings, basic financial education and other vital services to low-income and minority consumers.
-NFCDCU serves as an intermediary for banks and thrifts interested in making deposits in CDCUs. http://www.cdcu.coop/
+- National Federation of Community Development Credit Unions - Helps community development credit unions (CDCUs) provide affordable loans, secure savings, basic financial education and other vital services to low-income and minority consumers.
+NFCDCU serves as an intermediary for banks and thrifts interested in making deposits in CDCUs.

-- Partnership for Progress - Federal Reserve System program created to preserve and promote minority-owned institutions and enhance their ability to thrive in an increasingly competitive banking environment.
+- Partnership for Progress - Partnership for Progress is a Federal Reserve System program created to preserve and promote minority-owned institutions and enhance their ability to thrive in an increasingly competitive banking environment.